d4tum/mudroid-workshop-2/README.md

 ###Considerations:
 - Offline (client-side) or on-line (server-side) big database
 - Do something new, or do something already done but do it better?
+- Google Maps:
+	- does not allow Developers to store map tile's on a device
+	- charges for to use the API when hits exceed certain limits https://developers.google.com/maps/faq#usagelimits
+- OpenStreetMap http://www.openstreetmap.org/ is a free and open crowdsourced mapping platform that provides free map data in exchange for an attribution.
+	- map tiles can be stored on the device
+	- map can be edited with a free account
+	- can be used in conjunction with the Google Map API which enables use of StreetView and the Directions API

 ##Starting to write an Android App with an App concept
 * Search in the Google Play Store for other Applications that are similar to our idea https://play.google.com/store?hl=en